Curriculum & Instruction

-The goal of RTI is to increase the effectiveness of instruction so students achieve Grade Level Expectations.
+The goal of RTI is to increase the effectiveness of instruction so students achieve or exceed Common Core State Standards (CCSS).
 Through the use of RTI, you can be better prepared to work toward the district's mission of educating all students for success in life.
 RTI provides a system for all students to receive instruction based on their needs, whether it's those needing intervention, students who are right on track or those who require accelerated instruction.

 What this means to parents